Invoicing Versus Accounting Software: What’s Best For Your Business?

 Every business needs a way to handle its finances, and in almost all cases, that involves both invoicing and bookkeeping.
 From dealing with estimated taxes to collecting payments from forgetful customers, there’s a lot that goes along with operating a business – and as the freelance economy grows, more and more independent contractors are finding themselves swamped in a sea of information, rumor, and requirements.
 Some take a DIY approach: lots of research, spreadsheets for invoicing and accounting, perhaps a consultation with a CPA at the end of the year.
 Others look for tools to help automate the process and make it a little less confusing.

-This article will focus on freelancers and very small businesses, because as your business grows, the benefits to double-entry accounting become more and more important.
-Read my article here to find out why.
+This article will focus on freelancers and very small businesses, because as your business grows, the benefits to double entry accounting become more and more important.
+Read Your Complete Guide To Double Entry Accounting to find out why.

 But if you’re starting out, and if your accounting needs are very simple, there’s nothing wrong with starting out with basic expense tracking and invoicing software.
 Better yet, some of the systems out there are inexpensive (or free), easy to use, and will save you hours of time over doing things in MS Excel, Mac Numbers, or Google Sheets.
 And you’ll never have to worry about accidentally saving over an invoice or typing over a timesheet entry.